5 dead, vehicle split in half in horrific Westchester County crash

 Neighbors say speeding has been a problem on this wide open avenue.

-"I get very nervous because I drive and I live here," said Maria Delgado.
-"I pass by this street many times, but I always look out....
-"The roads are very well, you know, there are the lines and everything.
+"I get very nervous because I drive and I live here," Delgado said.
+"I pass by this street many times, but I always look out...The roads are very well, you know, there are the lines and everything.
 There shouldn't be that many accidents.
 People are driving reckless."

+Yonkers Public Schools released a statement on the deaths of four of the young men.

+"With great sorrow, the Yonkers Public Schools mourns the tragic death of four June 2020 graduates lost in last evening's car crash in Yonkers, Saunders Trades and Technical High School graduates Brandon N. Sierra, Randy Isaiah Brisbane, Tamari J. Watkins and Riverside High School graduate Anthony Cruz," the statement read.

 MORE NEWS| Father charged with murder of woman, leaving body in Staten Island park